 Component Parts & Assembly

-Dash display bulbs and replacement.
 Face lift model W168 from the 1/3/2001

 Before you consider pulling your dash apart because you haven't got the various lights displayed here, be aware the pre-face lift and face-lift models as with the W169 A Class will have different light displays.

-Back to differences in the models, there is for instance no engine management light on the display when switching on the ignition on a pre-face lift a class. also the SRS light only stays on for mini seconds so make sure you look for it if checking.
+Back to differences in the models, there is for instance no engine management light on the display when switching on the ignition on a pre-face lift a class. also the SRS light only stays on for seconds so make sure you look for it if checking.

 Also before we can even consider replacing bulbs in the dash display we have to consider what year 'A' Class we are driving.
-Gaining access to the bulbs in the instrument cluster display can vary considerable from pre-face to face lift A168 from the 1/3/2001

-Also if you are removing the display because the display in dimly lit then DO REMEMBER that the display lighting can be adjusted by using the + (plus or - Minus buttons on the right had side of the display.
+Also if you are removing the display because the display is dimly lit then DO REMEMBER that the display lighting can be adjusted by using the + (plus or - Minus buttons on the right had side of the display.
 Check this feature before going further, it may solve your problems.

 Also remember the bulbs light for different features on the car : In position 2 before the engine is started most will be illuminated others will only light when the vehicle lighting is on.